 EYFS Charter and mission statement

-The mission statement and EYFS charter for your setting can summarise what each parent should expect from the staff but also makes reference to their part in their child’s progress.
+The mission statement and EYFS charter for your setting can summarise what each parent should expect from the staff, but should also make reference to their part in their child’s progress.

 Effective characteristics of learning

-Finally, share your learning and development processes with the parents, this can be the structure in which the learning is delivered.
-This section of your curriculum policy can also cover any educational programmes or schemes that are used, this may be Phonics, Maths, communication and language or problem-solving.
+Finally, share your learning and development processes with the parents, including the structure in which the learning is delivered.
+This section of your curriculum policy can also cover any educational programmes or schemes that are used.
+Which may be Phonics, Maths, communication and language or problem-solving.

 Role of adults in curriculum implementation